signal18/replication-manager/README.md

 This is achieved via following drawbacks:

    * Overloading the leader can lead to data loss during failover
-   * READ Replica is eventually consistant
+   * READ Replica is eventually consistent
    * ACID can be preserved via route to leader always
    * READ Replica can be guaranteed COMMITTED READ under monitoring of semi-sync no slave behind status